Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 For example, imagine if an autonomous vehicle doesn’t perform as it should and there is an accident where someone is hurt or dies.
 It’s not the case that, because AI was involved, no one knows what to do.
 In fact, there are legal liability regimes that already exist.
 There are regulations about consumer product safety and vehicle safety, and if any of those were violated, there is potential liability and recourse against the auto manufacturer and/or their suppliers.
 There are lots of tools that are already available, in most cases, the main issue is how those tools can be leveraged to properly ensure accountability.

-Outside of the companies that are leading AI-development, there are two categories of organisations that are facing similar, but not identical challenges: public sector and governments on the one hand, and non-AI or even non-technology companies on the other.
+Outside of the companies that are leading AI-development, there are two categories of organizations that are facing similar, but not identical challenges: public sector and governments on the one hand, and non-AI or even non-technology companies on the other.
 Among these two groups, there is a lot of enthusiasm for trying to use AI technologies, but also a growing recognition that there is a lot of potential risk that comes with it.
 For example, the potential for AI to behave in a discriminatory way if biased data is fed into the machine learning system.

 I think there’s a general understanding of this challenge but not enough knowledge of what to do about it.
 There are a lot of high-level principles promoting things like “AI should respect human rights” or “AI should not be discriminatory,” but there’s real sense that they don’t necessarily know how to bridge the gap between these high-level principles and what’s happening on the ground.